DHHL Seeks Recommendations for 2023 DHHL Legislative PackagePosted on Jul 19, 2022 in Department of Hawaiian Home Lands, Media Releases, Slider

 Authors of proposals should keep in mind that amendments to the Hawaiian Homes Commission Act, 1920, require review by the U.S. Department of the Interior and may require the consent of the United States Congress prior to implementation.

-Staff will review and evaluate all proposals and will determine which will be submitted for consideration for the Governor’s Administrative Package.
-The proposals to be submitted to the Governor will be approved by the Hawaiian Homes Commission (HHC).
+Staff will review and evaluate all proposals and determine which will be submitted for the Governor’s consideration.
+The proposals will go through an approval process by the Hawaiian Homes Commission (HHC) ahead of submission.
 Proposals not submitted to the Governor may be introduced independently of the administrative package.
-The Governor may also choose not to include proposals submitted by HHC.

 Beneficiaries, described as native Hawaiians as defined in the Hawaiian Homes Commission Act, 1920 may submit proposals by visiting dhhl.hawaii.gov/government-relations and filling out the web form.
-All proposals must but be submitted by August 9, 2021.
+All proposals must be submitted by August 1, 2022.

 About the Department of Hawaiian Home Lands: